 The Bedlington Terrier is a unique small dog breed that looks like a lamb.
-A true terrier, the Bedlington loves to be the centre of attention, has the astute judgment and makes an excellent family companion.
+A true terrier, the Bedlington loves to be the center of attention, has the astute judgment and makes an excellent family companion.

 The Bedlington was named after the town where it was developed in Northern England.
 Some believe that the Romani Gypsies who hunted in the area brought the dogs with them.

 The Bedlington Terrier was used to hunt and kill vermin like rats and badgers.
 He could point, retrieve, track and flush out small animals.
 He was also used as a racing dog because of his speed and agility.

 This terrier was first known as Gypsy Dog, Rothbury and Rodbury Terrier.
 He is closely related to the Dandie Dinmont, Soft Coated Wheaten, Kerry Blue Terriers and the Whippet.

 The National Bedlington Terrier Club in England was formed in 1877.
 The American Kennel Club registered the first Bedlington in 1886.